 Use these tips and activities to link UN sustainable development goal 8 to lessons on fermentation and bioethanol

 Science and technology have a great impact on economic growth and employment prospects.
-In 2021 the UK government intends to make E10 – a mixture of petrol and up to 10% bioethanol – the new standard grade petrol in Great Britain (Northern Ireland in 2022), to reduce carbon emissions by 750,000 tonnes a year.
+In 2021 the UK government made E10 – a mixture of petrol and up to 10% bioethanol – the new standard grade petrol in Great Britain (Northern Ireland in 2022), to reduce carbon emissions by 750,000 tonnes a year.

 There is plenty of research into improving yields of bioethanol and this in turn has led to new employment opportunities, particularly in manufacturing sustainably produced bioethanol.
 The Royal Academy of Engineering commissioned a study into sustainability issues relating to biofuels.
 Another study looks into how biofuel production can be integrated with food and feed production in a ‘closed loop’ system.

 This article is part of the Sustainability in chemistry series, developed to help you integrate the UN’s sustainable development goals into your teaching of chemistry.
 It supports Goal 8: promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.

 Learning about bioethanol production draws upon ideas from biology (plant structure, saccharides), ecology and geography (land use), chemistry (separating techniques, hydrolysis, polymers, biodiesels, energetics, catalysts, life cycle assessment), physics (energy consumption) and economics (domestic industry, bioeconomy).
 Therefore, understanding developments in the production of biofuels links in with Goal 8: promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.